By Christina Farr and Sarah McBride

 "I'm sure this will make it easier for some others in similar positions to consider coming out."

-Others were more circumspect.
-Jonathan Lovitz, a spokesman for StartOut, an advocacy group for lesbian, gay, bisexual and transgender entrepreneurs, told Reuters that several prominent gay and lesbian technology professionals had reached out to him, asking how to react.
+Still, many in the Valley remain discreet about their orientation.
+Jonathan Lovitz, a spokesman for StartOut told Reuters several prominent gay and lesbian technology professionals had reached out to him, asking how to react.
 His advice: celebrate, then get back to work.

-Cook is at least the third CEO of a publicly listed U.S. company to announce he is gay, following C1 Financial Inc's Trevor Burgess and IGI Laboratories Inc's Jason Grenfell-Gardner. (http://nyti.ms/1pxEhZn)
+Cook is at least the third CEO of a publicly listed U.S. company to announce he is gay, following C1 Financial Inc's (BNK.N) Trevor Burgess and IGI Laboratories Inc's (IG.A) Jason Grenfell-Gardner. (http://nyti.ms/1pxEhZn)

 Apple Chairman Art Levinson said Cook's announcement was "courageous."